Amber Smith Shares Sweet Family Photo Taken Prior To Son River’s Death, Recalls Touching Memory

 It’s been 14 months since country music star Granger Smith and his wife, Amber, lost their youngest son, River, in a tragic drowning accident.
 Amber took to Instagram on Wednesday, August 12, to share a touching family snapshot that was taken prior to River’s passing.
 She reflected back on the happy memory and expressed how much she misses her son.

-In the beautiful photo, the couple’s older children, London and Lincoln, stood with River outside.
+In the photo, the couple’s older children, London and Lincoln, stood with River outside.
 The rain was pouring down and the children appeared to be playing in a big muddy puddle.
 Mud was smeared on their faces and clothes and their hair was soaking wet, yet all three of the children appeared to be having a great time.

 London rested one muddy hand on Lincoln’s shoulder and the other on River’s.
 River had a giant smile on his face as he looked up at the camera.